-We have introduced two destination measures which show the destinations of young people the year after KS4 or taking A level or equivalent qualifications.
+The measures show the destinations of young people the year after KS4 or taking A level or other level 3 qualifications.

-The measures are based on participation in education or training in all of the first two terms (defined as October to March) of the year after the young person left KS4 or took A level or equivalent qualifications.
+The measures are based on participation in education employment or training in all of the first two terms (defined as October to March) of the year after the young person left KS4 or took A level or other level 3 qualifications.

-We have made it very clear that we want to put more information into the public domain so that parents and students can make informed choices about the performance of schools and colleges in their area.
-The Destination Measures provide clear and comparable information on the success of schools and colleges in helping all their students take qualifications that offer them the best opportunity to continue in education or training.
-They will also encourage schools and colleges to support and prepare their students to take up education or training which offers good long term prospects.
+We have made it very clear that we want to put more information into the public domain so that parents and students can make informed judgements about the performance of schools and colleges in their area.
+The destination measures provide clear and comparable information on the success of schools and colleges in helping all their students take qualifications that offer them the best opportunity to continue in education or training, or get a good job.
+They will also encourage schools and colleges to support and prepare their students to take up education, training or employment which offers good long term prospects.

 PDF, 369 Kb